 Working together to improve recycling and waste disposal on Pollards Hill Estate

-Having listened to residents' views on recycling and waste disposal on the estate, including their concerns about overflowing bins and regular occurrences of fly-tipping, Moat has partnered with Sustainable Merton to bring to the community a 12-month recycling and behaviour change campaign, funded by Moat Foundation and Pollards Hill Community Committee.
+Having listened to residents' views on recycling and waste disposal on the estate, including their concerns about overflowing bins and regular occurrences of fly-tipping, Moat has partnered with Sustainable Merton to bring to the community a 12-month recycling and behaviour change campaign, generously funded by Moat Foundation and Pollards Hill Community Committee.

 Creating positive change